iTomxy/ml-template/README.md

 Cause multiple frameworks are involved here, files are organized according to their generality.

 - *+itom/*: some tool functions that might be used in matlab codes.
+- *requirements.txt*: some common packages I met that a docker image may not contains.

 # TODO